TNO/knowledge-engine-SPARQL-endpoint/README.md

   - ./tokens_to_requesters.json:/app/.
 ```

-## Building the Docker image yourself
+### Building the Docker image yourself

-If you want to build the Docker image yourself use the following command in the directory in which the docker-compose.yml is located:
+If you want to build the Docker image for the SPARQL endpoint yourself use the following command in the directory in which the docker-compose.yml is located:

 `docker-compose build sparql-endpoint`